aidacademie/formation_excel/Homework.md

 3> Make a pivot table to visualise monthly cookie sales in price in the East by product
 * How much did chocolate chips sold in July?

+## Exercise 2 : Histogram from pivot table (Data set : school supplies)

+1> Make a pivot table to visualise sales in unit by region and item 2> Create a bar chart from the pivot table